Sk3pz/SwordsAndDeath/README.md

 server with their friends.\
 If you don't like the current look and feel of the client, you can fork it and customize it to your liking, or code one from scratch using the documentation on our website!

+# TODO:
+ - Database not changing exp when steps are taken
+ - Ability for player to view stats about themselves
+   - Might need another packet for this